sicksides88/waisy-beats-111/README.md

 **For Producers:**
 1. Visit web platform: **https://waisy.app/producers**
-2. Upload beats → Soulbound certificates are automatically minted on Avalanche
+2. Upload beats and configure licenses
+3. **Blockchain Feature Available:** Certify beat authorship → Soulbound certificates are minted on Avalanche
-3. View producer dashboard with on-chain verification status
+4. View producer dashboard with on-chain verification status
-4. Check blockchain metadata (tokenId, txHash, contractAddress) in the dashboard
+5. Check blockchain metadata (tokenId, txHash, contractAddress) in the dashboard

 **For Artists:**
 1. Open the mobile app (beta version)
-2. Browse beats with verified blockchain authorship
+2. Browse beats in the marketplace (5,000+ users active)
-3. Purchase beats → NFT licenses will be minted (API integration in progress)
+3. Experience AI-powered beat recommendations based on lyrics
+4. Purchase beats via Google Play Billing (traditional payment flow working)
+5. **Blockchain Feature In Progress:** NFT license minting on purchase (API integration being completed)
-4. Verify ownership on SnowTrace for on-chain proof
+6. Verify certified beats on SnowTrace using transaction hashes from producer dashboard

 ### Features to Test

 **On Web Platform (waisy.app/producers):**
+- ✅ Full producer dashboard and beat management
+- ✅ Beat upload and license configuration
-- ✅ Beat upload with automatic Soulbound certificate minting
+- ✅ **Blockchain:** Beat authorship certification with Soulbound token minting on Avalanche
-- ✅ Copyright registration on Avalanche blockchain
+- ✅ **Blockchain:** Copyright registration on Avalanche blockchain
-- ✅ Producer dashboard with on-chain verification
+- ✅ **Blockchain:** Producer dashboard with on-chain verification status
-- ✅ Real-time blockchain metadata display (transaction hashes, token IDs)
+- ✅ **Blockchain:** Real-time blockchain metadata display (transaction hashes, token IDs, contract addresses)

 **On Mobile App (Beta):**
+- ✅ Full beat marketplace with 5,000+ active users
-- ✅ Browse beats with blockchain-verified authorship
+- ✅ Browse and discover beats
-- ✅ AI-powered beat recommendations
+- ✅ AI-powered beat recommendations based on lyric analysis
-- ✅ Purchase flow (Google Play Billing)
+- ✅ Purchase flow via Google Play Billing (fully functional)
-- ✅ View certified beats with on-chain proof
+- ✅ View beats with blockchain-verified authorship (when certified by producers)
+- 🚧 **In Development:** Automatic NFT license minting on purchase (smart contracts ready, API integration in progress)

 ### Verification

-**Check On-Chain Proof:**
+**Check On-Chain Proof (For Certified Beats):**
+- When a producer certifies a beat, you can verify it on-chain
 - Use **SnowTrace** (Avalanche blockchain explorer) to verify transactions
 - Search by transaction hash (txHash) shown in producer dashboard
 - Verify token ownership and metadata on-chain
+- Example: Look for beats that have been certified by producers to see the blockchain integration in action

+**Current Status:**
+- ✅ **Working:** Producer beat certification with SBT minting (fully functional)
+- ✅ **Working:** On-chain verification and transparency
+- 🚧 **In Development:** Automatic NFT license minting when artists purchase beats (contracts deployed, API integration being completed)
-**Note:** In the current beta phase, all blockchain operations use a platform master wallet for minting.
+- **Note:** In the current beta phase, all blockchain operations use a platform master wallet for minting.
 This simplifies the user experience while maintaining full on-chain verification and transparency.

 ## 🔐 Security Features